Seems Gehlot's leader is Vasundhara Raje not Sonia Gandhi: Sachin Pilot | Politics

 In a no-holds-barred attack on Rajasthan Chief Minister Ashok Gehlot, his former deputy Sachin Pilot on Tuesday said the recent speech by the Congress veteran indicated that his real leader is BJP's Vasundhara Raje Scindia and not his own party's Sonia Gandhi.

-Pilot also announced a five day, 125-km ‘Jan Sangharsh Yatra’ from May 11 over “corruption” and cases of leaking of papers for state government recruitment exams.
+Mounting pressure on Gehlot and the party's central leadership in the run-up to the assembly polls, Pilot also announced a "Jan Sangharsh Yatra" over "corruption" and the recent cases of leaking of papers for state government recruitment exams.

-The move is being seen as a sign that the dissident Congress leader will continue to pile pressure on Gehlot and the party’s central leadership as the year-end assembly elections approach.
+The 125-km 'Jan Sangharsh Yatra' will begin from Ajmer, where the state's Public Service Commission (RPSC) is located, on May 11 and end five days later in Jaipur.

 Pilot held a one-day fast last month in Jaipur over "inaction" by own party's government on alleged corruption during the previous BJP tenure in the state.

+In the continuing tussle between the two leaders, Gehlot had on Sunday recalled the rebellion against him by Pilot and 18 other Congress MLAs in 2020.

-On Sunday, Gehlot said he survived the 2020 revolt by some Congress MLAs against his government as BJP leaders Vasundhara Raje and Kailash Meghwal refused to support a conspiracy to topple an elected government through money power.
+The CM said he survived because BJP leaders Vasundhara Raje and Kailash Meghwal refused to support a conspiracy to topple an elected government through money power.

+Pilot rejected the charge that the dissidents – whom he had led -- took any money from the BJP.

 "After listening to the CM's speech in Dholpur, it appears that his leader is not Sonia Gandhi, his leader is Vasundhara Raje Scindia," he told reporters.